UCBoulder/PHYS-4430/raw-content/gaussian-beams-1-raw.md

 # Measuring the Beam Width

 The goal of this section is to develop a measurement technique and analysis scheme to measure the width of a laser beam.
 The scheme will let you measure the width in one dimension.
 The technique is most useful for beams that have an approximately Gaussian intensity profile.
-You will improve and refine this technique in the upcoming weeks of this lab.
+You will improve and refine this technique in the upcoming weeks of this lab. *Note: You may or may not find that completing this section during your lab time this week is challenging due to time constraints.
+This is okay - get as far as you can now.
+You'll have an opportunity to revisit this section during week 3.
+However, don't just skip it now as you'll find the outcomes to be useful in the upcoming weeks.*

 The basic scheme involves measuring the power in the laser beam as the beam is gradually blocked by a knife edge (razor blade) using a setup similar to Figure @fig:knife-assembley.